denmacundefined/ArduinoWatcher/README.md

 # Smart-watcher
 DIY device based on arduino nano, which can show actual time and also can monitore temperature, humidity, flame, gas with possibility signal if some measurements isn't in good condition (like isobutan gas in room).

-## Device schema in fritzing
+## Hardware
+Here is schema for creating device based on fritzing:
 ![smart-watcher](/maket.png)
-Every element had self identification and you can very easy find where you can get this specific element [schema in .fzz](/maket.fzz)
+Every element has self identification and you can very easy find where you can get this specific element, also you can see [schema in .fzz](/maket.fzz)

+## Software